apollographql/apollo-tooling/packages/apollo/README.md

   --includes=includes                        Glob of files to search for GraphQL operations.
 This should be used to find
                                              queries *and* any client schema extensions

+  --indentWidth=indentWidth                  Number of spaces to indent by at each indent level.
+Default=2 [currently
+                                             Swift-only]

   --key=key                                  The API key for the Apollo Engine service

   --localSchemaFile=localSchemaFile          Path to one or more local GraphQL schema file(s), as introspection result